sensu/sensu-docs/content/sensu-go/5.21/operations/deploy-sensu/cluster-sensu.md

 To use Sensu with an external etcd cluster, you must have etcd 3.3.2 or newer.
 To stand up an external etcd cluster, follow etcd's [clustering guide][2] using the same store configuration.
+Do not configure external etcd in Sensu via backend command line flags or the backend configuration file (`/etc/sensu/backend.yml`).

 In this example, you will enable client-to-server and peer communication authentication [using self-signed TLS certificates][13].
 To start etcd for `backend-1` based on the [three-node configuration example][19]: